The Best Electric Toothbrush, According to Top Dentists

 In addition, Dr. Lehmann adds that the sonic cleaning comes in both regular and gentle modes.
 We can’t help but notice how cool those blue lights look, but Dr. Lehmann explains that they’re that color for a reason: “They’re tuned to wavelengths shown to kill bacteria for greater oral health and accelerate whitening for visible results, fast!
 The patented oversized design of the brush head allows for greater distribution of the blue light from the brush to your teeth.”

 Have you heard that yellowish teeth are actually stronger than white teeth?
-But seriously, who doesn't have white teeth goals?
-Here are some proven ways to get those pearly whites even whiter.
+But seriously, who doesn’t have white teeth goals?
+Here are the best teeth whitening treatments that even dentists use.

 Best toothbrush for kids

 These days, it seems that no discussion of toothbrushes would be complete without seeking the expert opinion of Blippi, whose Toothbrush Song has been viewed literally millions of times.
 Here is a sample of the lyrics that are driving kids between the ages of two and seven to beg their parents for toothbrush time: